swiftlang/swift-package-manager/Documentation/Development.md

 $ ../swift/utils/build-script -R --llbuild --swiftpm --xctest --foundation --libdispatch
 ```

-This will build compiler and friends in `build/` directory.
-It takes about ~1
+This will build the compiler and friends in the `build/` directory.
+It takes about 1
 hour for the initial build process.
 However, it is not really required to build
 the entire compiler in order to work on the Package Manager.
 A faster option is
 using a [snapshot](https://swift.org/download/#releases) from swift.org.

-## Using trunk snapshot
+## Using a trunk snapshot

-1. [Download](https://swift.org/download/#snapshots) and install latest Trunk Development snapshot.
+1. [Download](https://swift.org/download/#snapshots) and install the latest Trunk Development snapshot.
 2. Run the following command depending on your platform.

 	### macOS